 The Data: the main act or a supporting role?

 When you are reviewing data, think about how you will tell the story.
-Visualise how the data can be presented, think about your audience and most importantly, what is relevant and important to them.
+Visualise how the data can be presented, think about your audience and, most importantly, what is relevant and vital to them.
 In other words, plan ahead and don’t forget your storyline.